-- Once your map is fully loaded, click on the link button near the top left corner of your window:
+- Once your map is fully loaded, click on the Share button at the bottom right corner of the box:

 - You’ll then paste this code where you’d like the map to appear on your site.
 Since we’ve yet to dive into publishing a new page or post, you can bookmark this section for now, or go ahead and jump to the publishing section below to get your map up, likely on a page for your venue information.

-- Paste the code directly into your Text editor.
-(You can switch between the Visual and Text editors using the tab at the top-right of the editing box.)
+- Paste the code directly into your HTML editor.
+(You can switch between the Visual and HTML editors using the tab at the top-right of the editing box.)